eseidel/space_traders/README.md

 Unhandled exception:
 ApiException 400: {"error":{"message":"Failed to execute jump.
 Ship cannot execute jump to the system it is currently located in.","code":4208}}
 #0      FleetApi.jumpShip (package:openapi/api/fleet_api.dart:1118:7)

+### Does the trader know how to complete contracts that don't require moving?
+deliver 1210  COPPER_ORE to X1-FA31-74322Z in 6d for 161,510c with 32,985c upfront
+Expected profit: 125,525c